cogsys-tudelft/evgnn/algo/README.md

 ```

 uninstall:

 ```
 pip uninstall aegnn
 ```

-# AEGNN baseline
-This repository is built on top of the AEGNN framework (https://github.com/uzh-rpg/aegnn/blob/master) by Simon Schaefer* et al. As such, the following steps are modified versions of the original AEGNN ones to match our processing pipeline.

 # Download & Files Parsing
 The present work has been developed focusin on the N-CARS dataset [NCars](http://www.prophesee.ai/dataset-n-cars/), although it may further support any dataset with spatiotemporal events representation.
 Download the selected dataset and extract it.
 The paths to your dataset and running results can be specified in the `aegnn/__init__.py` file, as follows: